 - Check the course level and learning outcomes are relevant to your responsibilities for safeguarding children and young people, and will meet your own learning needs. - Some courses have pre-course preparation.
-Please read your confirmation email carefully for details and complete as appropriate. - All courses start promptly so please note the start time and ensure that you allow adequate time for parking etc. - It is expected that you commit to attend the full course, arriving and leaving at the times specified.
-Course attendance are only recorded for full attendance. - After completing the course please complete both the 'on the day' evaluation and also the 'impact on working practice evaluation' (sent approx 3 months after the course) and return it promptly to HSSCPTraining@hartlepool.gov.uk - If in exceptional circumstances you are unable to attend a course it is important that you cancel your place giving as much notice as possible (see cancellation process).
+These will be emailed to you prior to the training session.
+Please read your email carefully for details and complete as appropriate. - All courses start promptly so please note the start time and ensure that you allow adequate time for parking etc. (we recommend that you attend 15 minutes before) - It is expected that you commit to attend the full course, arriving and leaving at the times specified.
+Course attendance are only recorded for full attendance. - After completing the course please complete both the 'on the day' evaluation and also the 'impact on working practice evaluation' (sent approx 3 months after the course). - If in exceptional circumstances you are unable to attend a course it is important that you cancel your place giving as much notice as possible (see cancellation process).